obidyhasan/ObidyHasan/README.md

 ###

-<p align="left">Hi, I’m Obidy Hasan, a passionate front-end developer creating dynamic, responsive, visually appealing web applications.
+<p align="left">Hi, I’m Obidy Hasan, a MERN stack developer with a strong focus on front-end development, creating dynamic, responsive, and visually appealing web applications.
 My expertise lies in technologies like React, Tailwind CSS, and JavaScript.
 I thrive on solving challenging problems and delivering seamless user experiences.</p>

 ###